|

 Rev.

-Bruce Barnabas Schultz, O.P
+Bruce Barnabas Schultz, O.P., a

 Dominican friar - is a Roman Catholic priest, journalist,